bioconvert/bioconvert/doc/user_guide.rst

 Iteration with unix commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use a bash script under unix to run Bioconvert of a a set of files.
+You can use a bash script under unix to run Bioconvert on a set of files.
 For
-instance the following script takes all files with the .fastq extension and
+instance the following script takes all files with the *.fastq* extension and
 convert them to fasta: